Web1-Teams/11am-grp6-repo/README.md

 4. *Start the Application*
    - Run the application locally:
      bash
-     change the caurusel file name
+     change the carousel file name and make it capitalize Carousel npm start
-     npm start

 5. *Access the Website*